Skill Demand Index

 How often Data Governance is identified as a skill gap (L0–L1) in scored applications

-The most common pairings are SQL, Data Analysis, Tableau, Snowflake, Data Management/Analytics experience.
+The most common pairings are SQL, Data Analytics, Power BI, Data Analysis, Python.
 Strengthening these alongside Data Governance improves your fit across more positions.

-Top roles: Data Analysis, Marketing, Other, Operations.
-Data Analysis positions have the highest demand at 40% of all Data Governance jobs.
+Top roles: Data Analysis, Other, Marketing, Software Engineering.
+Data Analysis positions have the highest demand at 53% of all Data Governance jobs.

 L1→L2: online courses and personal projects.
 L2→L3: daily professional use and shipped work.
 L3→L4: mentoring others and optimizing processes.
 L4→L5: architecture decisions, open source contributions, or published work.